Sajjon/sweet-b/README.md

 [![Build Status](https://travis-ci.org/naniteproject/sweet-b.svg?branch=master)](https://travis-ci.org/naniteproject/sweet-b)

-Sweet B is a library which implements public key elliptic curve cryptography (ECC) using the NIST P-256 and SECG secp256k1 curves.
+Sweet B is a library which implements public key elliptic curve cryptography (ECC) using the NIST P-256, SECG secp256k1, and curve25519 curves.
 Sweet B is:

 * *Safe:* known attack vectors have been accounted for, design decisions have been documented, and the API has been designed to eliminate the possibility of